mika-long/vis-decode/vis-decode-slider/assets/consent.md

 There are reasons why information about you may be used or seen by other people beyond the research team during or after this study.
 Examples include:
 - University officials, government officials, study funders, auditors, and the Institutional Review Board may need access to the study information to make sure the study is done in a safe and appropriate manner.
-- Collaborating researchers at other institutions who are involved with this study. [include this bullet point ONLY if applicable to your study]

 We will not ask you about child abuse, but if you tell us about child abuse or neglect, we may be required or permitted by law or policy to report to authorities.